-- 1. Press [MENU]. - 2.
-On the "Set Up" tab, select "REC/PLAY" and then press [▶]. - 3.
-Use [▲] and [▼] to select the setting you want and then press [SET].
+- 1. Press [MENU].

-To configure both keys to do this when pressed: Select this setting:
+- On the "Set Up" tab, select "

-Turn on the camera Power On
+Power On" and then press [▶].

-Turn on or turn off the camera Power On/Off
+- 3. Use [▲] and [▼] to select the setting you want and then press [SET].

-Do not turn on the camera Disable
+To configure the button to do this when pressed: Select this setting: Turn on the camera Power On Turn on the camera when held down for about one second This setting prevents turning on the camera accidentally when it is being carried in a bag, etc. Hold: On Do not turn on the camera Disable

-- With "Power On/Off", the camera turns off when you press [C] (REC) in the REC mode or [E] (PLAY) in the PLAY mode. - The initial factory default for this setting is "Power On". - Change this setting to anything besides "Disable" before connecting to a TV for image viewing.
+- The initial factory default for this setting is "Power On". - Change this setting to anything besides "Disable" before connecting to a TV for image viewing.